List of Stargate SG-1 characters: Ba'al

 Cliff Simon met with executive producers Robert C. Cooper and Brad Wright and auditioned eight months before the character Ba'al was created for the series.
 Simon, Cooper and Wright came to an agreement to wait until they found the right character for Simon in the show.
 Simon said "I was very lucky," when talking about his character in an interview with The Sci Fi World.
-According to portraying actor Simon, Ba'al was his most "interesting" he's done because of Ba'al's character development and diversity among others.
-Simon felt that he needed to diversify the character to make it more exciting, as he put it, "if you're always bad, it gets pretty boring."
-He wanted to change the development of the character, the writing staff eventually agreed with him and started fleshing out his character.
+According to portraying actor Simon, Ba'al was the most "interesting" character he had done, because of Ba'al's character development and diversity.
+Simon felt that he needed to diversify the character to make it more exciting.
+As he put it, "if you're always bad, it gets pretty boring."
+He wanted to change the development of the character.
+The writing staff eventually agreed with him and started fleshing out his character.

 Jaffa

 The Jaffa are an offshoot of humanity, genetically engineered by the Goa'uld.
 They have an abdominal pouch which serves to incubate larval Goa'uld.
 The infant Goa'uld provides strength, longevity, and good health, at the cost of supplanting the Jaffa's natural immune system, making them dependent on the Goa'uld for more symbiotes.
 The Jaffa have a warrior culture and form the armies of the Goa'uld.
 In season 8 of Stargate SG-1, the Jaffa Resistance wins their race's freedom from Goa'uld oppression, resulting in the Free Jaffa Nation.